curl/everything-curl/protocols-network.md

 has so that we can contact it.

 Converting the name to an IP address is often called 'name resolving'.
-The name is "resolved" to a set of addresses.
+The name is "resolved" to one or a set of addresses.
 This is usually done by a "DNS server", DNS being like a big lookup table that can convert names to addresses—all the names on the Internet, really.
 Your computer normally already knows the address of a computer that runs the DNS server as that is